Food Defense Program

 There currently are no regulations in place that address food defense, the National Infrastructure Protection Center, which serves as the Federal government’s focal point for threat assessment, warning, investigation, and response for threats or attacks against United States critical infrastructures has identified the food system as one of 18 critical infrastructure sectors.
 Under the Public Health Security and Bioterrorism Preparedness and Response Act of 2002, the scope of the President’s council on Food Safety is expanded to include other relevant agencies and organizations to create a food safety and defense strategy addressing technologies, threat assessments, risk communication, and procedures for securing food processing, manufacturing facilities, and modes of transportation.

-In 2002, the Indiana State Department of Health (ISDH) entered into a Public Health Preparedness and Response to Bioterrorism Cooperative Agreement U90/CCU 515024-03-3 and received bioterrorism funding from the Federal Centers for Disease Control.
-ISDH conducts food defense assessments for Indiana food manufacturers and distributors.
-The ISDH Food Protection Program has Food Defense Program Coordinators who have been developing and implementing these assessments.
+In 2002, the Indiana Department of Health (IDOH) entered into a Public Health Preparedness and Response to Bioterrorism Cooperative Agreement U90/CCU 515024-03-3 and received bioterrorism funding from the Federal Centers for Disease Control.
+IDOH conducts food defense assessments for Indiana food manufacturers and distributors.
+The IDOH Food Protection Program has Food Defense Program Coordinators who have been developing and implementing these assessments.
 Assessment findings are confidential documents under IC 5-14-3-4(19) and are not public record.

 We are willing to answer any questions or concerns and discuss food defense.
 We have extensive contacts with Indiana and the United States Department of Homeland Security, the Federal Bureau of Investigation, and other local partners who are aware and vigilant of food defense issues and concerns.